Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 Some people have had some issues directly installing these plugins with Blender versions 4+.

 It is possible to have multiple versions of Blender installed!
-So, grab 3.6, install the plugins there, and when you update to a newer version it should take your plugins and settings with it.
+So, grab 3.6, install the plugins there, and when you update to a newer version, it should take your plugins and settings with it.

 Also, while Blender does have an in-app function to directly import add-ons from zip files, this does not always work with older plugins and can cause it to nest one folder too deep in the install location.

-- This is a necessary plugin to import/export the games extracted GR2 files
+- This is a necessary plugin to import/export the game’s extracted GR2 files

 - Requires LSLIB and setting a path to it in its settings

-First, download zip from Github, located here:
+First, download the zip from Github, located here:

 ..\AppData\Roaming\Blender Foundation\Blender\4.1\scripts\addons